 - Fill in standard application form (pdf)

-- One passport photo, size 4×5 cm.
+- One digital colour passport photo, size 4×5 cm.
 For further information please visit: Police- and Border Guard Board website.
 It is not possible to take photos at the Embassy.
-You are welcome to send your digital photo (JPEG, 500 kb, 650X800) to email@example.com.
-Add your name and date of birth in to the email.
+You are welcome to send your digital photo (JPEG, 1-5 MB, 1300X1600 pixels) to email@example.com.
+Add your name and date of birth in the email.

 Children under 12 years do not have to come to the embassy in person, one of the parents can submit the application on behalf of the child.